unnatural-worlds/uwapi/sphinx/source/mods/index.rst

 Assets found in a mod have precedence over assets in a map or in the base game.
 However, when multiple mods contain same asset ID, the map will fail to load.
 Managing mods with clashing assets IDs is left to the player.
-It is advised to prefix names of all assets in a mod with the name of the mod to reduce a chance of clashing IDs.
+It is advised to prefix names of all assets in a mod with the name of the mod, to reduce a chance of clashing IDs.